-Problem at Roche warehouse raises fears over UK COVID tests
+Scotland shuts Glasgow, Edinburgh bars as virus cases surge

+Controlling a rising case count is being hindered by persistent problems with Britain’s test-and-trace program that seeks to find the contacts of infected people and get them to isolate.

+Last week, the government announced that nearly 16,000 new coronavirus infections had gone unreported as a result of a technical glitch, leading to delays in tracking down contacts.

-LONDON (AP) — Swiss pharmaceutical firm Roche said Wednesday that problems at a U.K. warehouse are delaying shipments of testing products to clinics and hospitals, triggering concerns that COVID-19 testing may be disrupted as infection rates rise around Britain.
+This week Swiss pharmaceutical firm Roche said problems at a U.K. warehouse are delaying shipments of testing products to clinics and hospitals, triggering concerns that COVID-19 testing may be further disrupted as infection rates rise across Britain.

-Roche informed doctors about the problem at its U.K. distribution center in Sussex, southern England, in a letter that advised customers to “prioritize essential services only.”

 Roche said the problem arose after it moved to a new automatic warehouse in September.